ilyannn/intent-classifier-nli/README.md

 # Intent Classifier

-We fine-tune an entailment (NLI) model with 12 million parameters and build an intent classification service based on it.
+We fine-tune an entailment (NLI) model with 12 million parameters and use it in an intent classification service.

 ## Deploying the Service